tpoisot/ms_pop_networks/ms_pop.md

 ill-suited to address network variation as a whole, and needs be supplemented with new concepts and mechanisms.

 Within the current paradigm, interactions are established between species, and are an immutable "property" of a species pair.
-Starting from empirical observations, expert knowledge, or literature surveys, one can collect a list of interactions for a given species pool.
-Several studies used this approach to extrapolate the structure of networks over space [@havens_scale_1992;@piechnick_oikos_2008;@baiser_geographic_2012], by considering that the network at *any* location is composed of *all* of the potential interactions known for this species pool.
-This stands in stark contrast with recent results showing that (i) the identity of interacting species varies over space [@poisot_dissimilarity_2012], and (ii) the dissimilarity is not related to the dissimilarity in species composition.
+Starting from empirical observations, expert knowledge, or literature surveys, one could collect a list of interactions for any given species pool.
+Several studies used this approach to extrapolate the structure of networks over time and space [@havens_scale_1992;@piechnick_oikos_2008;@baiser_geographic_2012], by considering that the network at *any* location is composed of *all* of the potential interactions known for this species pool.
+This stands in stark contrast with recent results showing that (i) the identities of interacting species vary over space and (ii) the dissimilarity is not related to the dissimilarity in species composition [@poisot_dissimilarity_2012].
 The current conceptual and operational tools to study networks leaves us poorly equipped to understand the causes of this variation.
 In this paper, we propose a general research agenda to understand the mechanisms involved in the variability of species interactions.

 In contrast to the current paradigm, we propose that future research on interaction networks be guided by the following principles.
 First, at the